Ashad001/IR-Indexing/README.md

 ## Project Components

 - **`data/`:** Contains research papers in the `ResearchPapers/` directory and a file `Stopword-List.txt` with common stop words.
+  - Simply place new files in this folder, and the app will automatically index them.
+  - Don't Remove `Stopword-List.txt` as it is used for stop word removal, though you can update the .txt file manually.

 - **`flows/`:** Contains diagrams and drawings illustrating data flows and UI design.